MicrosoftDocs/biztalk-docs/biztalk/core/high-availability-using-sql-server-always-on-availability-groups.md

 > [Setting up BizTalk Server 2016 using availability groups LAB](https://skastberg.wordpress.com/2017/02/22/setting-up-my-biztalk-server-2016-using-availability-groups-lab/) provides a step-by-step guide written by a Microsoft field engineer.
 It is based on a lab environment, and includes some observations.
 Check it out.
 >
 > [!IMPORTANT]
-> * BizTalk Server support for Always On Availability Groups is available starting with SQL Server 2016.
-If you are using a previous SQL Server version, this topic does not apply to you.
+> - BizTalk Server support Always On Availability Groups starting with SQL Server 2016 and newer.
+If you're using a previous SQL Server version, this article doesn't apply to you.
-> * BizTalk Server supports synchronous-commit mode; asynchronous-commit mode is not supported.
-For disaster recovery, it is recommended to configure the Backup BizTalk Server job, and use log shipping.
+> - BizTalk Server supports synchronous-commit mode; asynchronous-commit mode isn't supported.
+For disaster recovery, it's recommended to configure the Backup BizTalk Server job, and use log shipping.
 See [Backing Up and Restoring BizTalk Server Databases](../core/backing-up-and-restoring-biztalk-server-databases.md) for specific details.
 >
 > [Availability Modes](https://docs.microsoft.com/sql/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups) details the commit options with Always On Availability Groups.

 ## Background and history